 As you read through the list and choose which words will act as prompts for your poem, relax.
 Engage your imagination and visualize different images that these words might describe.
 Build actions with them.
 String them together with words from your own vocabulary.
 Put them in lines and verses.
 And make a poem.

-If you have any ideas or suggestions for poetry prompts, share your thoughts by leaving a comment.
+Do you ever use poetry prompts?
+What was your experience?
+Share your thoughts by leaving a comment.
 And keep writing!